I volunteered recently to assist with some workshops on one sunny Saturday.

 - I’m a very competent Nordic backcountry skier.
 Tele skiing?
 Not-so-much.
-I get by more on stubbornness than a good technique.
+I get by more on stubbornness than a proper technique.

 But those are two outdoor skill sets that won’t improve dramatically I suspect.
 Other outdoor activities are too important for me.
 I really don’t want to withdraw too much from my time bank to get better at activities that I am not as passionate about.

 But there are outdoor skill sets I’d love to learn or improve upon that would only enhance my outdoor skill set and, more importantly, my enjoyment of the outdoors itself.

 Water travel by canoe or kayaking: It has been almost 30 years since I’ve been on an overnight canoe trip.
 During my brief Boy Scout days, I remember two overnight trips we did on the Wood River.
 Even then, my impressions were how much more remote things seemed when you paddled to a campsite on a river in the woods.
 The memories I have of those canoe trips are perhaps tinged with nostalgia, but I remember having a bit of the same feeling of why I love backpackjng: It was quite, peaceful and I was immersed in the natural world.
 Canoes require more space than I currently have available.
 And, quite frankly, I am in the wrong state for that type of water travel (as opposed to whitewater, done-in-a-day type trips).
 Perhaps if I moved near the Yellowstone at some point?